-Office spaces - 3 to 8 years
+Office spaces - 2 to 8 years

 Data centre - 4 to 15 years

-Equipment - 2 to 4 years
+Equipment - 3 years

 Warehouse - 3 years

 The right-of-use assets are presented as a separate line in the statement of financial position.
 The Group applies SB-FRS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss.